Symphonic Sermonic

 Hello Baysiders!
 Hope all is well in your souls this Lent season.
 May your efforts to refrain and perfect self-control draw you close to Christ.

 “Evangelicals don’t do sermons.
 Evangelicals do Bible readings.
-The idea of a sermon as a rhetorical performance which is people coming face to face God, not just through being guided with scripture but through a direct encounter doesn’t really happen.” – Samuel Wells, Ethicists and Priest
+The idea of a sermon as a rhetorical performance which is people coming face to face God, not just through being guided with scripture but through a direct encounter doesn’t really happen.” – Samuel Wells, ethicists and priest

 I am a nerd.
 Not with math or Dungeon & Dragons but with sermons.
 I can listen to a sermon series like it’s Pink Floyd’s “The Dark Side of the Moon” album.
 I often wondered why, is it my personal affinity or geeky hobby as a pastor?
 I used to think it was subjective but then realized that the way I hear sermons is the way all people hear beauty.
 When you hear beauty, the sound captivates you to your core and brings you out of yourself into the realm of the transcendent.
 Whether that sound is music, voice acting, laughter, birds chirping or singing in a cathedral, beauty in the ear is universally felt.
 There is an objective standard to beauty that encompasses our senses.
 I’ll say it this way, art is not subjective.
 If we know it or not, deep down in our souls there is a universal standard for beauty.